pdPinho/TQS_109986/README.md

 However, when we analyse the rest, we come to face with some big problems, such as **fromArray(int[])** and **add(int)**, which could lead to conflicts even thought they are simple things.

+### Fixing tests problems based on Jacoco
+As we mentioned previously, big problems are our biggest concern, so after a careful analysis as to how to tackle them, we end up with the following